-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period Ended: March 31, 2013

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from \\\\\\ to \\\\\

-Commission file number 001-34702

-SPS COMMERCE, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 41-2015127 (I.R.S.
-Employer Identification No.)

-333 South Seventh Street, Suite 1000, Minneapolis, MN 55402 (Address of Principal Executive Offices, Including Zip Code)

-(612) 435-9400 (Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer X Non-Accelerated Filer □ (Do not check if a smaller reporting company) Smaller Reporting Company Indicate by check mark whe ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding at April 24, 2013 was 15,014,247 shares.
+FORM 10-Q Mark One) Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended: September 30, 2013 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission file number 001-34702 SPS COMMERCE, INC. (Exact Name of Registrant as Specified in its Charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) 333 South Seventh Street, Suite 1000, Minneapolis, MN 55402 (Address of Principal Executive Offices, Including Zip Code) (612) 435-9400 (Registrant's Telephone Number, Including Area Code) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing equirements for the past 90 days.
+Yes 🗵 No 🗆 indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the egistrant was required to submit and post such files).
+Yes \boxtimes No \square ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the efinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. arge Accelerated Filer \square Accelerated Filer \boxtimes Non-Accelerated Filer ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 The number of shares of the registrant's common stock, par value \$0.001 per share, outstanding at October 22, 2013 was 15,273,370 shares.